 Identity theft has become the fastest-growing crime in America, a crime which usually leaves victims with the responsibility of cleaning up a web of phony purchases, bogus accounts and damaged credit ratings.

-If you think you are a victim, stop into any branch or call us at 802-879-8790 or 800-400-8790.
+If you think you are a victim, visit any branch or call us at 802.879.8790 or 800.400.8790.